+- 1. The student will be able to identify the expectations of a peace officer as it relates to the following groups: - a.
+Community - b.
+Victim, witnesses, suspect - c.
+Department - d.
+Governmental agencies - e.
+Fellow officers - 2.
+The student will be able to describe the importance of ethical conduct as it relates to the restrictions on accessibility and release of criminal justice information and associated penalties concerning the NCIC/CCIC system. - 3.
+The student will be able to paraphrase the Law Enforcement Code of Ethics and describe how it pertains to their profession and their personal life. - 4.
+The student will be able to identify the traits that officers should exemplify and explain the benefits of professional and ethical behavior to the officer, department and community. - 5.
+The student will be able to describe the consequences of unethical/unprofessional conduct to the peace officer, department and community, and explain why an officer should respond to a co-worker's unprofessional conduct. - 6.
+The student will be able to define culture and cultural diversity. - 7.
+The student will be able to identify personal, professional and organizational benefits of valuing diversity within the community and law enforcement.

-- 1. The student will be able to identify the expectations of a peace officer as it relates to the following groups:
+- 8. The student will be able to define:

 - a.
-Community
+Stereotype

 - b.
-Victim, witnesses, suspect
+Prejudice

 - c.
-Department

-- d.
-Governmental agencies

-- e.
-Fellow officers

-- 2. The student will be able to describe the importance of ethical conduct.

-- 3. The student will be able to paraphrase the Law Enforcement Code of Ethics and describe how it pertains to their profession and their personal life.

-- 4. The student will be able to identify the traits that officers should exemplify and explain the benefits of professional and ethical behavior to the officer, department and community. - 5.
-The student will be able to describe the consequences of unethical/unprofessional conduct to the peace officer, department and community, and explain why an officer should respond to a co-worker's unprofessional conduct. - 6.
-The student will be able to define culture and cultural diversity. - 7.
-The student will be able to identify personal, professional and organizational benefits of valuing diversity within the community and law enforcement. - 8.
-The student will be able to define: - a.
-Stereotype - b.
-Prejudice - c.
 Discrimination